-Evaluation of the effectiveness of the internal audit function for the period from 1 January 2017 to 31 December 2017 was completed by ARC and assessed based on the following criteria:
+Evaluation of the effectiveness of the internal audit function for the period from 1 January 2018 to 31 December 2018 was completed by ARC with the following criteria:

-- Adequacy of the scope of internal audit provided to the Group (e.g. regular review and/or appraisal of the a. effectiveness of the risk management, internal control and governance processes within the company); - Competency, i.e. qualification, experience and skill of the internal auditors ("IA") in discharging their functions and b. responsibilities effectively; Resources of the internal audit functions (whether the existing IA teams is sufficient/effective in carrying out its - c. objectives and meeting the IA plan); - d.
-Whether IA has the necessary authority to carry out its work; - Whether the internal audit function established is independent of the activities it audits and performed with e. impartially proficiency and due professional care; and - Whether the Head of IA has continuous engagement with the Chairman of the ARC to keep the Chairman of AC f. informed of matters affecting the Company and report directly to the ARC.
+- a.
+Adequacy of the scope of internal audit provided to the Group (e.g. regular review and/or appraisal of the effectiveness of the risk management, internal control and governance processes within the company); - b.
+Competency, i.e. qualification, experience and skill of the internal auditors ("IA") in discharging their functions and responsibilities effectively; - c.
+Resources of the internal audit functions (whether the existing IA teams is sufficient/effective in carrying out its objectives and meeting the IA plan); - d.
+Whether IA has the necessary authority to carry out its work; - e.
+Whether the internal audit function established is independent of the activities it audits and performed with impartially proficiency and due professional care; and - f.
+Whether the Head of IA has continuous engagement with the Chairman of the ARC to keep the Chairman of the ARC informed of matters affecting the Company and report directly to the ARC.

-ARC had evaluated the internal audit contribution and the above criteria.
+The ARC had evaluated the contribution and assessed the above criteria.
 Generally, the internal audit function had discharged their responsibilities in a commendable manner, performed competently, functioning effectively and have received sufficient resources and adequate authority from the Company and Management to carry out their works.